Harper College

 Description: Provides students in the machine trades the basic skills required for visualizing and interpreting industrial prints.
 Emphasizes orthographic projection techniques of top, front, side, and section views, tolerancing, geometric dimensioning and the impact of computer drafting as related to the machine trades.

 Description: Covers concepts of solid modeling techniques for product design and manufacturing in this introductory course.
-Provide students with a thorough understanding of the integration of computers and Computer Aided Drafting (CAD) software used in the industry and in precision machining.
+Provides students with a thorough understanding of the integration of computers and Computer Aided Drafting (CAD) software used in the industry and precision machining.
 Teaches how to create, modify, and manipulate part geometry.
-Students will create a CAD drawing of a part for precision machining and/or 3D printing.
+Students will create a CAD drawing of a part for precision machining.

 Next steps